priv-kweihmann/meta-sca/docs/conf/suppression.md

 ### suppress file

 In this file you can insert any error ID which should suppressed in output for the given tool and SCA-mode.
-Per line one error-id could be inserted
+Per line one error-id could be inserted, which could be a regular expression as well.

 ### fatal file

 In this file you can insert any error ID which terminates the build immediately.
 Use this for e.g. regression.
-Per line one error-id could be inserted.
+Per line one error-id could be inserted, which could be a regular expression as well.

 ## Local suppression and fatal-error